+The UCFRB has many areas that have been identified as dewatered.
 The 2011 Aquatic Prioritization Plan clearly identifies the importance of and need to augment instream flows in dewatered areas in the UCFRB.
 The report indicates the benefits of increases to instream flow in Silver Bow Creek and the Clark Fork River will improve fish habitat, moderate water temperature, and dilute nutrients and metal loads.
-The importance of flow augmentation was identified after taking into consideration the restoration actions that have or will be accomplished through the already approved and funded integrated remediation and restoration efforts on the mainstems of Silver Bow Creek and the Clark Fork River.
-The report also notes flow targets of 40 cfs as the minimum amount needed at Galen and 90 cfs as the minimum amount needed at Deer Lodge.
-It follows that if an additional 50 cfs was obtained between Galen and Deer Lodge, the worst dewatered area in the Clark Fork River would be addressed.
-These targets are only minimum flow targets, and additional water instream during the dry times of the year will likely supply increased benefits.
-Although specific minimum flow targets remain to be determined for Silver Bow Creek, increased base flow there could greatly improve the ability of the creek to support trout populations.
+Flow augmentation projects as defined in Section 3.0, are projects such as: water right purchase, lease, or irrigation system efficiency improvements.
+The importance of these types of projects were identified after taking into consideration the restoration actions that have or will be accomplished through the already approved and funded integrated remediation and restoration efforts on the mainstems of Silver Bow Creek and the Clark Fork River.

 In determining needed flow levels, FWP established flow targets for the UCFRB as a part of the Application for Reservation of Water in the Upper Clark Fork River Basin (Nov.
 1986) filed with the Montana Department of Natural Resources and Conservation (DNRC).
+The report notes flow targets of 40 cfs as the minimum amount needed at Galen and 90 cfs as the minimum amount needed at Deer Lodge.
+It follows that if an additional 50 cfs was obtained between Galen and Deer Lodge, the worst dewatered area in the Clark Fork River would be addressed, the Group 1 project areas.
+These targets are only minimum flow targets, and additional water instream during the dry times of the year will likely supply increased benefits.
+Although specific minimum flow targets remain to be determined for Silver Bow Creek, increased base flow there could greatly improve the ability of the creek and other tributaries to support trout populations.

-These targets are summarized for the Priority 1 and 2 stream areas in Table 3-1.
+The FWP targets for other areas are summarized for the Priority 1 and 2 stream areas in Table 3-1.
 The 1986 flow targets differ from recent recommendations by FWP because the 1986 flow targets were based on upper inflection points, whereas other flow recommendations such as those in the 2011 Aquatic Prioritization Plan were based on the lower inflection point.
 Therefore, the recommendations represent a range, where the lower inflection point indicates the minimum flow needed to support aquatic life in that area based on channel geometry, and the upper inflection point is a target that should ensure the area is a fully functional aquatic system.

-In addition to the dewatered area of the Clark Fork River between Galen and Deer Lodge, there are also a number of stream areas within the UCFRB that are, at least at some time during the year, significantly dewatered and in need of flow augmentation.
+In addition to the dewatered area of the Clark Fork River between Galen and Deer Lodge, there are also a number of stream areas within the UCFRB that are, at least at some time during the year, significantly dewatered and in need of flow augmentation, such as, the Group 2 and Group 3 streams.
 Supplying instream flow to these areas is an important part of restoring the fisheries and riparian function, which will improve the aquatic health of the Basin.
 In some areas, unless there is sufficient instream flow to support a fishery, other restoration activities, such as fish passage and riparian enhancement, may not be worth pursuing until instream flow augmentation can be obtained.
 Alternatively, some areas could be improved through these other types of restoration activities, even if additional instream flow cannot be obtained.
-The decision on whether or not flow augmentation needs to occur prior to implementing other restoration activities will be evaluated on a case-by-case basis.